Frequently Asked Questions

 Q: What if I have fewer interior doors to be replaced than the minimum 6 swing doors (or 3 closet openings)?

 A: Our services are best suited to customers who need to replace a number of doors at a time.
 Our door replacement procedures involve multiple visits to each customer home, including to obtain digital measurements as well as to install the doors themselves.
-Therefore, we can only offer our advertised low prices on orders of at least four interior swing doors.
-If there are three or fewer interior swing doors to be replaced, then we will need to add a $250 trip fee to cover our costs.
+Therefore, we can only offer our advertised low prices on orders of at least six interior swing doors.
+If there are five or fewer interior swing doors to be replaced, then we will need to add a $250 trip fee to cover our costs.
 There is no trip fee if the order includes at least one exterior entry or premium/specialty (i.e., glass, mirror) door.

 Q: Can I have my contractor paint the door instead?

-A: Yes, IDRC will install doors that are primed but without the final coat of paint.
+A: Yes, IDRC will install interior doors that are primed but without the final coat of paint.
 While most customers choose to have IDRC paint their new doors, a few do choose to paint their doors themselves, or to have their contractor paint them.
 Note that customers are consistently pleased with the quality and workmanship of the paint that IDRC applies.
 We use an advanced spray system that applies paint without leaving any brush or roller marks.
 For more information on IDRC’s painting process, click here.

 Q: Do you install prehung doors?